harshtiwari1707/test/README.md

 Hello there we are here!!
-welcome to our test repo !!
+welcome to our test repo !
-We are resolving a conflict
+This line is added in new_branch !!
 # test